mvkoksal/alliance/README.md

 # @lliance

-**@lliance** is a collaborative game where players work together to reach the goal while helping each other along the way.
+**@lliance** is a collaborative game where players work together to reach the the exit door.

 ## Gameplay